KastnerRG/Read_the_docs/docs/project2.rst

 7) Grading Rubric
 -------------------

-Unlike project 1, it is not explicitly necessary to come up with an optimally efficient solution for the CORDIC core using pipelining, unrolling, and other HLS directives to meet a certain frequency.
+Unlike the FIR project, it is not explicitly necessary to come up with an optimally efficient solution for the CORDIC core using pipelining, unrolling, and other HLS directives to meet a certain frequency.
 This project is more about precision and accuracy of data using bit widths.
 However, the larger goal of this class is to understand how to obtain resource-efficient designs while still achieving the level of functionality you desire.
 So there's no performance target to hit, but do your best.

 The provided cordic_LUT does not pass the test.
 This is expected and fine.
 The idea is for this portion of the project is design-space exploration.
 It is possible to run synthesis for a design that doesn't pass C-Sim, but for this question alone you may modify the threshold to make it pass. **Do not do this for other designs or projects without checking with us first**; we want to be able to compare all your designs as if they met or surpassed a certain standard of accuracy.